 Gym Membership Cost Comparison Statistics

-If you want a gym membership in Kuwait, be prepared to lay down a small fortune every year.
-No surprises here, seeing how we’re dealing with the country with the strongest currency in the world.
+It’s all about the money?
+Or not?
+If you want a gym membership in Qatar, be prepared to lay down a small fortune every year.

 Not a fan of big-ticket gym memberships?

-You’ll find the least expensive gym memberships in the Balkans, particularly in Kosovo region, at just $14.22 per month on average.
+You’ll find the least expensive gym memberships in Sri Lanka, at just $13.87 per month on average.

 24. 24% of people who cancel a boutique gym membership do so because it’s too expensive.

-In comparison, only 13% of those who stop their membership at traditional gyms do so due to average gym membership costs.
+In comparison, only 13% of those who stop their membership at traditional gyms do so due to an average gym membership expenses.

-The most common reason people give for quitting traditional gyms is failing to go to the gym or use the membership (22%).
+The most common reason people quit traditional gyms is failing to go to the gym or use the membership (22%).

 25. The best time to get a deal on a gym membership is in December.